mastershane/angular-fire1/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 Todo:
-    Style Everything.
-    Add validation to prevent mis-clicks
-    Add way to regenerate points from goals: in case things get out of sync Style Draw goals
+    Add way to regenerate points from goals: in case things get out of sync Order private goals by status
+    Do better with the goals deck.
+    Subtract points for uncompleted goals on event end.
+    Make the event read only after it has been completed.

+Todo Maybe
     make log out footer look better.
-    Make sure that only 1 goal can be discarded.
-    Order private goals by status
-    Order leader board by points.
-    Do better with the goals deck.
     Maybe keep track of time completed.
-    Do the styling of private goals on the public goals page.
-    Subtract points for uncompleted goals on event end.

 Database structure